duckydares/mood-music-generator/README.md

 - [x] Learn how to structure a python package for distribution
 - [x] Structure the repository as a Python package
 - [ ] Set up a python spotify client to interface with the Spotify Web API
+  - [ ] Determine how to handle O2 Auth Manager
 - [ ] Set up a python kaggle client to interface with the Kaggle API
 - [x] Determine a set of initial moods